deiga/Carpenter/README.md

 ## Topic

-It's an webapp which allows you to input a list of steam nicknames and it will output the games these people share
+Carpenter is a  webapp which allows you to input a list of steam nicknames and it will output the games these people share

 ## Features